How to Be Prepared For a Financial Emergency

 Prepare for the impact of a financial emergency by having your savings ready.
 Most workplaces allow you to split your direct deposit paycheck into two spots, so make sure some of your money is going directly into a savings account each pay period.

-Do One Thing: Make sure you have at least six months’ worth of expenses stashed away so to help deal with a financial emergency.
+Do One Thing: Make sure you have at least six months’ worth of expenses stashed away to help deal with a financial emergency.

 Chris O'Shea